 In this section, the collected data for the received number of particles via the CFD simulations are analyzed and employed for statistical characterization of the reception in airborne pathogen transmission.
-Then, the probability of infection is derived for different scenarios by using these statistics.
+The probability of infection is derived for different scenarios by using these statistics and an analysis is given based on the reception statistics.